makotora/GameOfLife_Parallel_Programming/README.md

 Conway's Game of Life implementation in C, using three different parallel programming models:

-- Distributed memory programming using MPI
+- Distributed memory programming, using MPI

 - Shared memory programming, using OpenMP